 Help For Failing College Students

 A frequent reason parents and students contact Jeff is help for a student who is doing poorly or failing in college.
 Even bright students who did well in high school can end up doing poorly in college.
 Jeff can help identify the reasons why a student does poorly and then help them improve their academic performance.
 Improvement depends on how much a student wants to finish college.
 While some students do not improve, others have gone from below a 2.0 GPA to passing, and some have improved to a 3.0 GPA and above.
+We hear from many parents who are seeking help for their son or daughter in college, and have had many succeed.

 When a bright student leaves a college they often need help to regain their academic path.
 College re-entry services help a student decide on their next move, find a college at which they may succeed, and then offers direct support as they begin there.
 In some cases, a student has fallen below a 2.0 GPA, and an effort must be made to find a college to work with them and to identify the reasons for under-performance.
 College re-entry work is especially needed when a student has been placed on academic probation or suspension and they need to develop a plan of action to present to the college, or to find a new college that will accept them with a low GPA.